danheberden/gdt/README.md

-# gdt
+# bear

 a <b>G</b>it based <b>D</b>eployment <b>T</b>ool

 ## what does it do?

-listens for changes to your git repository, gets the latest changes and launches them
+listens for changes to your git repository using [gith](http://github.com/danheberden/gith) and gets the latest changes and launches them

 ## is this it?